Chapter 10 Additional programming concepts

 Vectorisation

 We must not forget the obvious, which is vectorisation.
-Many R functions work by default iteratively on every element of a vectors, i.e. they work irrespectively whether the vector is of length 124 or longer.
+Many R functions work by default iteratively on every element of a vectors, i.e. they work irrespectively whether the vector is of length 124 A vector of length 1 would be called a scalar in other programming languages. or longer.

 res_vec <- log(x)